vogt4nick/recipes.vogt4nick.com/src/en/desserts/cookies/peanut-butter-blossoms.md

     1. **Preheat oven** to 350ºF (177ºC).
     1. **Shape and decorate.** Scoop and shape 15 g dough balls.
 Coat balls in sugar.
 Arrange on a parchment-lined sheetpan.
-    1. **Bake** 10 minutes at 350ºF until the tops begin to slighly crack.
+    1. **Bake** 10 minutes at 350ºF until the tops begin to slightly crack.
 Remove from heat.
     1. **Cool** 10 minutes at room temperature.
     1. **Add kisses.** Press chocolate kiss candy into each cookie until it sticks.